Jaykul/RequiredModules/ReadMe.md

 }
 ```

 > NOTE: We're using NuGet's syntax for version ranges because the PowerShell Gallery uses NuGet, and PowerShellGet wraps it.
-Their versions use square braces to mean matches including the number, and round parenthesis to exclude it.
-There's support for wildcards and ranges, etc. See [NuGet's documentation](https://docs.microsoft.com/en-us/nuget/concepts/package-versioning#version-ranges-and-wildcards) for more details.
+Their versions use square braces to mean matches which including the specified number, and round parenthesis to exclude it.
+There's also support for wildcards and ranges, etc. See [NuGet's documentation](https://docs.microsoft.com/en-us/nuget/concepts/package-versioning#version-ranges-and-wildcards) for more details.

 ## Latest Changes